-2.3 This transformative power comes with complex policy challenges in various areas including, inter alia, equality and equity (inclusion), trust, interoperability, transparency and accountability.
+2.3 This transformative power comes with complex policy challenges in various areas including, inter alia, equality and equity (inclusion), gender equality, an enabling environment for investment, education and skills, investment in infrastructure and consumer protection.

 C-009 Comment from the United States of America

-2.3 This transformative power comes with complex policy challenges in various areas including, inter alia, equality and equity (inclusion), trust, interoperability, transparency and accountability.
+2.3 The transformative potential of emerging telecommunications/ICTs also comes with complex policy challenges as they may have disparate effects within, and between, societies and economies.

 C-012 Comment from the People’s Democratic Republic of Algeria